-Guinea pigs are a popular pet, especially among children, and they can be fun to own and raise.
-However, many people have questions about properly cleaning the cage, so it doesn’t have an odor.
-You may also have questions about how often you should clean it and what tools you will need.
-We’ve written a complete guide where we cover all of these questions and provide you with a step-by-step tutorial explaining what you will need to do and how often so you will have a better time with your pet while experiencing less odor.
-Keep reading while we discuss full cleaning, spot, cleaning, tools, enclosures, and more to help you keep a well-maintained cage.
+Guinea pigs are popular pets, especially among children, and they can be fun to own and raise.
+However, many people have questions about properly cleaning their cage so it doesn’t have an odor.
+You may also wonder how often you should clean it and what tools you will need.
+This complete guide covers all these questions and provides you with a step-by-step tutorial explaining what you will need to do and how often, so you will have a better time with your pet while experiencing less odor.

 Cleaning a guinea pig cage might seem like a big job at first, but you will get the hang of it quickly, and in a few months, you’ll be doing it without thinking.
 Let’s look at the different steps in this section so you can familiarize yourself with them before you get started.

 The 9 Steps to Clean Your Guinea Pig Cage

 The first thing that you will need to do when performing a top-to-bottom cleaning is to remove your pets and place them into a temporary enclosure.
 If you have a helper, this is a great time to let your pet get supervised free-roaming time.

 Once the pets are safely out of the way, you will need to remove the accessories, including the furniture, food bowls, water bottle, hides, hay racks, etc.